 The judge will also look to see whether there is a disparity in access to funds to retain an attorney.
-Even if both spouses are well off, the court can award fees if one spouse has significantly more income, assets and/or liquidity.
-Since California is a no fault divorce state, fees are not awarded for bad behavior outside the context of the divorce action.
-So, for example, if the reason you are obtaining a divorce is because your spouse habitually cheated on you, the court will not consider that as a basis for awarding you fees.
+Even if both spouses are well off, the court can award fees if one spouse has significantly more income, assets, and/or liquidity.
+Since California is a no-fault divorce state, fees are not awarded for bad behavior outside the context of the divorce action.
+So, for example, if the reason you are obtaining a divorce is that your spouse habitually cheated on you, the court will not consider that as a basis for awarding your fees.
 However, there are limited circumstances when a spouse will be forced to pay fees for bad behavior within the divorce action itself (see below, fees as sanctions).

 What are some of the factors that are relevant to whether fees will be owed by one spouse to the other?

 - Skill required to resolve the issues contained in the divorce (Does a business need to be valued and divided?
 Do the parties disagree on a parenting schedule?
 Are there complicated ‘tracing’ issues to prove a separate property interest or reimbursement in a joint asset such as a house?)

 - Attorney fees already incurred and expected to be incurred